lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

 4. Add in the input for the form of campgrounds/edit.ejs
 5. Display the price in the show page
 6. Don't forget to handle the price with the POST route for campground

+# 30. Add-ins

+- Recursive deletion of comments: when deleting a campground deleting associated comments